 In January 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update No. 2016-01 (ASU 2016-01) "Financial Instruments-Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities."
 ASU 2016-01 amends various aspects of the recognition, measurement, presentation, and disclosure of financial instruments.
 ASU 2016-01 is effective for annual reporting periods and interim periods within those years beginning after December 15, 2017.
 The most significant impact to our consolidated financial statements relates to the recognition and measurement of equity investments at fair value in our consolidated statement of income.
-While we continue to evaluate the effect of the standard, we anticipate that the adoption of ASU 2016-01 will increase the volatility of our other income (expense), net as a result of the remeasurement of our equity investments.
+We expect to elect the measurement alternative, defined as cost, less impairments, adjusted by observable price changes.
+We anticipate that the adoption of ASU 2016-01 will increase the volatility of our other income (expense), net, as a result of the remeasurement of our equity securities upon the occurrence of observable price changes and impairments.

 In February 2016, the FASB issued Accounting Standards Update No. 2016-02 (Topic 842) "Leases."
 Topic 842 supersedes the lease recognition requirements in Accounting Standards Codification (ASC) Topic 840, "Leases."
 Under Topic 842, lessees are required to recognize assets and liabilities on the balance sheet for most leases and provide enhanced disclosures.
 Leases will continue to be classified as either finance or operating.
 Topic 842 is effective for annual reporting periods and interim periods within those years beginning after December 15, 2018.
 Early adoption by public entities is permitted.
 Entities are required to use a modified retrospective approach for leases that exist or are entered into after the beginning of the earliest comparative period in the financial statements, and there are certain optional practical expedients that an entity may elect to apply.
 Full retrospective application is prohibited.
-We anticipate that the adoption of Topic 842 will materially affect our Consolidated Balance Sheets and will require changes to our systems and processes.
-We plan to adopt Topic 842 effective January 1, 2019 and are evaluating the use of the optional practical expedients.
+We anticipate that the adoption of Topic 842 will materially affect our Consolidated Balance Sheets.
+We are in the process of implementing changes to our systems and processes in conjunction with our review of existing lease agreements.
+We plan to adopt Topic 842 effective January 1, 2019 and we are evaluating the use of the optional practical expedients.